Going beyond guidance

 Apricot’s internal QA cycle revolves around the structure of the academic year.
 Learning walks and formal lesson observations are held termly and judged against our criteria for best practice that extends beyond Ofsted’s expectations.
 These include skills specific to teaching effectively in the online environment and the personalisation of lessons for our vulnerable cohorts.

-We utilise Ofsted/DfE quality standards as benchmarks to ensure we achieve the highest standards and have robust mechanisms in place to monitor, evaluate, and continuously improve.
+We utilise Ofsted/DfE quality standards as benchmarks to ensure we achieve the highest standards and have robust mechanisms in place to monitor, evaluate, and continuously improve our implementation and review impacts.
 Our quality management systems have been recognised in clients’ Ofsted reports for their excellence and innovation.

 External Quality Assurance Audits